 The Watershed Task Force is also working through two members of the Task Force to pursue additional funding for water quality protection: the California State Water Resources Control Board (Water Board) and Sonoma Resource Conservation District (Sonoma RCD).
 Sonoma RCD has submitted a \$350,000 319(H) grant to the Water Board and, as of February 10, 2020, has received a draft contract from the State.
-Sonoma RCD is confident that funding will be finalized soon.
+Due to the COVID-19 emergency, the State has not sent the final contract but expect to do so in May 2020.
+The final contract amount has been agreed to be \$353,727.